NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Conclusions

-During the design process of NORi, we paid special attention to ensuring that every choice is physically principled.
+During the NORi design process, we paid special attention to ensuring that every choice is physically motivated.
 Since neural networks predict fluxes instead of tendencies, NORi satisfies conservation laws to machine precision by construction.
-The nonlinear thermodynamics of seawater are explicitly incorporated, thus NORi can be readily deployed in realistic ocean simulations.
-By sharing the same neural network weights across all vertical levels, we ensure that the entrainment dynamics of NORi are independent of mixed layer depth.
-However, this also means that NORi cannot capture deep convection dynamics (see our discussion in Section \ref{subsection neural network architecture}), but a simple extension of including the mixed layer depth in the neural network inputs can be used to address this limitation.
-To reduce inference cost, the neural networks in NORi are relatively lean, with only three hidden layers and 128 neurons per hidden layer.
-With further work on distillation and pruning, the neural networks could be made even smaller without a significant loss in accuracy.
-NORi has excellent training and generalization performance, as it is able to accurately predict the depth of the mixed layer in a variety of realistic oceanic forcings across a wide range of wind, cooling, evaporation, and rotational strengths under various stratifications with different thermodynamic regimes.
-NORi is also time step-independent below $\SI{1}{hour}$, which is appropriate for large-scale, coarse-resolution ocean simulations.
+The nonlinear thermodynamics of seawater are explicitly incorporated, so NORi can be readily deployed in realistic ocean simulations.
+By sharing the same neural network weights across all vertical levels, we ensure that NORi's representation of entrainment is independent of mixed layer depth.
+However, this also means that NORi cannot capture deep convection dynamics (see our discussion in Section~\ref{subsection neural network architecture}), but a simple extension of including the mixed layer depth in the neural network inputs can address this limitation.
+To reduce inference cost, the neural networks in NORi are relatively lean, with only three hidden layers and 128 neurons per hidden layer, and further work on distillation and pruning could make them even smaller without a significant loss in accuracy.
+It would also be worth investigating whether evaluating the neural networks in half precision increases inference speed while retaining sufficient accuracy near the sharp gradients at the BL base.
+NORi generalizes well across a wide range of wind, cooling, evaporation, and rotational strengths under various stratifications and thermodynamic regimes, correctly weakens its neural network components to produce solutions at OWS Papa that are comparable to, if not better than, those obtained with the $k$-$\epsilon$ model, and is time step-independent below $\SI{1}{hour}$, which is appropriate for large-scale, coarse-resolution ocean simulations.